lalohuerta/Election_Analysis/README.md

 ## Election Audit Overview

+The purpose of this election audit analysis is to get the

 ## Election-Audit Results
 The analysis of the election shows that:
 - There were 369,711 votes in the election.